 Why study speech and language therapy at Strathclyde?

-Studying speech and language therapy at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Studying speech and language therapy at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 We're ranked first in the UK in the Complete University Guide League Tables 2021 for Aural and Oral Sciences.

 Our BA course, which provides a route into this profession, is the longest established in Scotland and one of the oldest in the UK.